9552532038 / 9822020130 HELPLINE: 020 67286728 firstname.lastname@example.org

 Most surgeons will recommend that patients avoid high impact activities like running, jumping and any sport that puts stress on the hip.
 Walking, swimming, bicycling and golf are more acceptable and recommended activities after hip replacement surgery.

 Your surgeon will follow your care throughout your hospital stay.
-It is likely that you’ll see your surgeon, orthopedic doctors, physiotherapists or nurses several times while recovering in the hospital.
-You will also have a follow-up appointment at the orthopedic hospital two weeks after surgery for stitch removal and then at 1 month,3 months and 6 months post surgery.
+It is likely that you’ll see your surgeon, Best Orthopedic Doctor in Pune, physiotherapists or nurses several times while recovering in the hospital.
+You will also have a follow-up appointment at the Orthopedic Hospital in Pune two weeks after surgery for stitch removal and then at 1 month,3 months and 6 months post surgery.

 After surgery, you will notice discolored skin or some swelling around your incision.
 This is normal.
 If you experience painful redness, abnormal swelling or thick, bad-smelling drainage from your incision, you might have an infection.
 A temperature over 101°F also could indicate an infection.